GuiMSR/GuiMSR.github.io/_posts/2019-12-01-heart-disease.md

 #  1.Introduction

   The dataset comes from Driven Data ([Driven Data Website](https://drivendata.org)).
 The goal is to predict the probability of a patient having a heart disease/attack using measurements on patient health and cardiovascular statistics.
 Data provided is a courtesy of the Cleveland Heart Disease Database via the UCI Machine Learning repository.

-Therefore, this was a competition where I finished 617th on 3905 competitors.
+  This was a competition where I finished 617th on 3905 competitors.
 My final private score was 0.35499 using the log loss metric : `−(1/n)∑n(i)=1[y(i)log(y^i)+(1−y(i))log(1−y^i)]`.
 Pretty good for my first machine learning and data science competition !!

   The presented solution is not the one I submitted, but a better one after learning about feature engineering.